sigilante/curriculum/hsl-2022.02/lesson3.md

 # Repeating Yourself & Addressing
 ##  Repeating Yourself (Recursion)
-- "Employ a trap to produce a reentrant block of code."
-- "Produce a recursive gate."

 > "My formula for greatness in a human being is _amor fati_: that one wants nothing to be different, not forward, not backward, not in all eternity.
 Not merely bear what is necessary, still less conceal it—all idealism is mendacity in the face of what is necessary—but _love_ it."
 (Nietzsche, _Ecce Homo_)